FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/initial-config.md

     -   Must keep an up to date list of available Edge Pods as the K8S StatefulSet scales up or down
     -   Understands the Proxy protocol and performs "Sticky Session" routing based on real client source IP address forwarded by the Reverse Proxy

-You can find more information with sample HAProxy and Kubernetes manifest in the <a href="../deployment-prerequisites" class="MCXref xref">Deployment prerequisites</a>.
+You can find more information with sample HAProxy and Kubernetes manifest in the [Deployment prerequisites](../deployment-prerequisites).

 ### Configuration in SecureTransport